wppbav/bavapi-sdk-python/docs/endpoints/index.md

 # Endpoints

-As of `v0.13`, there are four endpoints that have been fully implemented in `bavapi`:
+As of `v1.0`, these are the endpoints that have been fully implemented in `bavapi`:

 - [`audiences`](audiences.md)
 - [`brand-metrics`](brand-metrics.md)